Associated Signature Containers

 Associated Signature Containers (ASiC) specifies the use of container structures to bind together one or more signed objects with either advanced electronic signatures or timestamp tokens into one single digital container.

 Regulatory context

 Under the eIDAS-regulation, an associated signature container (ASiC) for eIDAS is a data container that is used to hold a group of file objects and digital signatures and/or time assertions that are associated to those objects.
 This data is stored in the ASiC in a ZIP format.

 European Commission Implementing Decision 2015/1506 of 8 September 2015 laid down specifications relating to formats of advanced electronic signatures and advanced seals to be recognised by public sector bodies pursuant to Articles 27 and 37 of the eIDAS-regulation.
-EU Member States requiring an advanced electronic signature or an advanced electronic signature based on a qualified certificate, shall recognise XML, CMS or PDF advanced electronic signature at conformance level B, T or LT level or using an associated signature container, where those signatures comply with the following technical specifications:
+It was repealed by Commission Implementing Regulation (EU) 2026/248, which updates the recognised formats for advanced electronic signatures and advanced electronic seals.
+Article 1(1) and Article 3(1) of Regulation (EU) 2026/248, which refer to the updated Annex I specifications, apply from 23 February 2027.
+The transition rules in Article 1(2) and Article 3(2) require recognition of electronic signatures and electronic seals created before 23 February 2028 where they comply with the Annex II specifications, which correspond to the earlier specifications from Implementing Decision (EU) 2015/1506.

+The technical specifications listed in Annex II of Regulation (EU) 2026/248 are: